jbouffard/geopyspark/docs/guides/layers.rst

 ^^^^^^^^^^^^^^^^^

-The first option is to create a ``RasterLayer`` from a PySpark ``RDD`` via the :meth:`~geopyspark.geotrellis.layer.RasterLayer.from_numpy_rdd` class method.
+The first option is to create a ``RasterLayer`` from a PySpark ``RDD`` via the ``from_numpy_rdd`` class method.
 This step can be a bit more involved, as it requires the data within the PySpark RDD to be formatted in a specific way (see `How is Data Stored and Represented in GeoPySpark <#how-is-data-stored-and-represented-in-geopyspark>`__ for more information).

 The following example constructs an ``RDD`` from a tuple.
 The first